codykimb/note-taker/README.md

 # Note Taker

 ## Description
 Note Taker can be used to write, save and delete notes.
 This application uses an Express.js back end and will save and retrieve note data from a JSON file.
+Nano ID is also used to give each note a unique ID.

 ## Deployed Application
 https://note-taker-by-cody.herokuapp.com/